-Skip the painstaking process of peeling garlic cloves; simply place the clove under the flat side of wide knife blade and crush it with the heel of your hand.
-If you're making a paste, chop the garlic after smashing and then smash again with your hand or the knife until it's the consistency you want.
-(Psst!
-Don’t miss our guide of 35 Easy Ways to Pick Perfect Produce Every Time!)
+Skip the painstaking process of peeling garlic cloves.
+Simply place the clove under the flat side of a wide knife blade and crush it with the heel of your hand.
+If you're making a paste, chop the garlic after smashing it and then smash it again with your hand or the knife until it's the consistency you want.

-Ask any chef and they'll tell you to keep parmesan cheese at room temperature at all times.
-There's a reason for that: “Warm” parmesan grates much, much faster than cold cheese.
-If you'd rather keep your block refrigerated that's absolutely fine, just bring it to room temperature before cooking.
+Ask any chef, and they'll tell you to keep Parmesan cheese at room temperature at all times.
+There's a good reason: Warm Parmesan grates much, much faster than cold cheese.
+If you'd rather keep your block refrigerated, that's absolutely fine—just bring it to room temperature before cooking.

-Boiling water can take upwards of 10 minutes, but only a minute or so in an electric kettle.
+Boiling water can take upwards of 10 minutes, but it takes only a minute or so in an electric kettle.
 Genius!

 Don't decide what you're having for dinner right before you start cooking.
 Instead, make a master meal plan for the week ahead on Sundays and then write out the ingredients you'll need for each.
 It makes for easier shopping—and you only have to refer to your plan before starting the dinner-making process.

-Now that you have your meal plan for the week, take one minute each night and put all of the ingredients you'll need in two separate baskets: One for dry ingredients and one for cold ingredients.
-Then, you'll just have to grab the basket when you get home after work and start cooking!
+Now that you have your meal plan for the week, take one minute each night and put all of the ingredients you'll need in two separate baskets: one for dry ingredients and one for cold ingredients.
+Then, you'll just have to grab the basket and start cooking!

 Many recipes call for melted butter and the microwave is the perfect place to do that quickly.
 However, just throwing a stick of butter in there makes for uneven cooking——and evaporated butter if you cook until it's all melted.
 Whip out a cheese grater for a minute to get the butter into small pieces before cooking.

-The time it takes to go back and forth to the trashcan to throw away scraps doesn't seem like much, but it adds up when you're trying to speed up the food prep process.
-The alternative: Take all of the scraps and peels, put them in the same bowl throughout the cooking process and then throw away at the end.
+The time it takes to go back and forth to the trash can to throw away scraps doesn't seem like much, but it adds up when you're trying to speed up the food prep process.
+The alternative: Take all of the scraps and peels, put them in the same bowl throughout the cooking process, and then throw them away at the end.
 You could even use the scraps to make compost—but that will take way longer than one minute.

 You can technically buy egg whites in cartons at the grocery store, but some companies add sketchy ingredients.
 Instead, separate the yolks from your egg whites with an empty water bottle.
-Get two bowls; crack the eggs in one bowl, then take the empty bottle, squeeze over the yolk and release.
+Get two bowls; crack the eggs in one bowl, then take the empty bottle, squeeze over the yolk, and release.
 The yolk will get sucked into the bottle.
 Then, just squeeze it out into the other bowl.
 Voila!
-Watch our video if you’re wondering “Should I Eat the Yolk?”

 For this one-minute hack, you're only going to peel one horizontal line around the circumference of the widest part of the potato.
 Then boil the potatoes until tender and run them under cold water—which is when the peels will easily come right off.

 Fresh herbs add serious flavor to recipes without added calories, but sometimes they spoil before you're able to use them.
-Stop that from happening—and take out a step in your sauteing routine—by combining olive oil with herbs in ice cube trays.
-Simple freeze and pop out whenever a recipe calls for herbs and spices.
+Stop that from happening—and take out a step in your sautéing routine—by combining olive oil with herbs in ice cube trays.
+Simply freeze and pop out whenever a recipe calls for herbs and spices.
 Bonus: You'll save money by not throwing away herbs you couldn't use!
-For more budget-friendly ideas, check out these 17 Simple Ways to Save $255 a Month on Groceries.
+For more budget-friendly ideas, check out these 17 Simple Ways to Save $200 a Month on Groceries.